SachinPandey22/Full_Stack_Web_App/README.md

 User Story: As a user, I want to visualize my progress so I stay motivated and accountable.

+7. Sleep & Recovery Tracking

+What it does: Allows users to log sleep duration and quality (manual input or synced from smartwatch).
+Provides insights on recovery, suggests optimal sleep hours, and correlates sleep patterns with workout performance and calorie intake.

+Who uses it: Users who want to optimize recovery and overall health.

+User Story: As a user, I want to track my sleep so I can understand how rest impacts my energy, workouts, and progress.

 ## Screenshots
 ![Alt text](images/ai_fitness.png)